Karpov (Russian family): Coat of arms

 The coat of arms of the Karpov family features a black cannon mounted on a golden gun carriage, resting on a field of grass within a silver shield.
 A bird-of-paradise is perched atop the cannon.
-The shield is adorned with a princely mantle and cap, signifying princely dignity.
+The shield is adorned with a prince's mantle and cap, signifying princely dignity.
 Both the mantle and the cap were granted to the Karpov family on account of their descent from the Princes of Smolensk.
 Accordingly, the shield also incorporates the heraldic elements of the Smolensk princely arms.

-Early members of the family appear in 16th- and 17th-century service records: Klementy Repchuk Karpov is listed among landed gentry in 1556; Prokofy Danilovich Karpov served as a court noble in Moscow and was later awarded land and honorary charters for military valor and city defense under Tsar Alexei Mikhailovich in 1659.
+Early members of the family appear in 16th and 17th-century service records: Klementy Repchuk Karpov is listed among landed gentry in 1556; Prokofy Danilovich Karpov served as a court noble in Moscow and was later awarded land and honorary charters for military valour and city defence under Tsar Alexei Mikhailovich in 1659.
 Over time, members of the Karpov family served the Russian state in various high-ranking positions, stolniks, voivodes, and okolnichy, and were repeatedly granted estates for their service.
 These genealogical claims are supported by entries in the Velvet Book, the Karpov family genealogy, Russian imperial archives, and the Nobility Register of Nizhny Novgorod.

 Bakhmut branch

 The Bakhmut branch of the Karpov family emerged as one of the most prominent noble-industrial dynasties in southern Russia during the 18th and 19th centuries.
 This line traces its origins to Fyodor Karpov (1674–1719), whose son Ivan was enlisted in the elite Preobrazhensky Regiment at the age of 12.
 Ivan's grandson, Maxim Alekseevich Karpov (1747–1798), fought alongside Prince Grigory Potemkin in the Russo-Turkish Wars and was rewarded for his service with land grants in the Bakhmut district between 1787 and 1788.
 He settled the new lands with veterans who had served under his command, establishing the foundation for the Karpovs' future influence in the region.

 Maxim's son, Alexei Maksimovich Karpov (1775–1839), solidified the family's position through marriage to Lyubov Nikitichna Kotlyarevskaya, the granddaughter of Russian diplomat Pyotr Ivanovich Kovalensky.
 Kovalensky had been dismissed under Emperor Paul I but was later rehabilitated by Alexander I, who granted him estates in Novorossiya.
 These lands, combined with existing family holdings like Alekseyevka and later Karpovka, became the economic and symbolic heart of the Bakhmut Karpovs.
 A large stone manor was constructed in Alekseyevka, while Karpovka remained modest, typical of rural southern estates.

 The next generation included Ivan, Alexander, and Pyotr Aleksandrovich Karpov.
 Ivan managed family lands and married into the Zhukovsky estate of Sofievka but fell into financial ruin due to extravagant projects, including hiring an Italian architect and a German landscape designer to build a grand estate, which he later lost through divorce.
-His sons, however, achieved distinction: Viktor Ivanovich became a Privy Councilor and member of the State Council, while Konstantin Ivanovich was repeatedly elected district leader of the nobility and became Chamberlain to Tsar Nicholas II.
+His sons, however, achieved distinction: Viktor Ivanovich became a Privy Councillor and member of the State Council, while Konstantin Ivanovich was repeatedly elected district leader of the nobility and became Chamberlain to Tsar Nicholas II.